FBnil/monitoring_snippets/forFluentBit/zombie/README.md

 - States

 >Report only on changes, not on each cycle.
+There is also a periodical forced reporting (optional).

 - Maintenance mode